 Here are some useful links to help you plan your stay, including local information guides and local accommodation providers for both County Durham and Tyne and Wear.Read More

-Beamish is a large open air Museum with many historic buildings and some uneven surfaces and steep slopes.
-An accessible bus provides transport around the site and accessible toilets are located in most areas.Read More
+Beamish is a large open air museum with many historic buildings and some uneven surfaces and steep slopes.
+Accessible toilets are located in most areas.Read More